-The Second Vatican Council explains that “the Holy Spirit was already at work in the world before Christ was glorified.
+Pope St John Paul II explained that “the Holy Spirit was already at work in the world before Christ was glorified.
 Yet on the day of Pentecost, he came down upon the disciples to remain with them for ever.
 On that day the Church was publicly revealed to the multitude, and the Gospel began to spread among the nations by means of preaching.”
-For this reason, it refers to the event as the “birth of the Church”.
+For this reason, he referred to the event as the “birth of the Church”.
+(Dominum et Vivificantem, n.
+25)

 This dramatic image of the Descent of the Holy Spirit is found within the modern church of St Aloysius, Somers Town.
 This life-size window was designed by John Lawson, the chief artist of the Goddard & Gibbs Studio, and installed in 1992.
 It’s one of a series of five ground-level windows picturing the Glorious Mysteries of the Rosary.